psripathy/LEARNING/InterviewTips.md

 **Tell me about yourself**
 - I am a Principal Software Engineer at Comerica and have been working here for the last 10 years out of my 16 years career as a software engineer.
-- During my time here at Comerica I have been part of atleast 3 different teams working on the largest revenue generator application for Comerica to top priority projects in Digital Transformation.
+- During my time here at Comerica I have been part of atleast 3 different teams working from the largest revenue generator application for Comerica to top priority projects in Digital Transformation.
 - I have lead teams in technical capacity, mentored team members, performed code reviews, been part of decision making groups with respect to architecture and business requirements.
 - Currently I am part of enterprise Continuous Delivery & Automation team where as a Principal Engineer working on the larger goal of setting enterprise DevOps strategy.
 I also help and mentor teams adopt DevOps process, evaluate and bring new technologies/toolset.
 - Before this I was a technical lead for the Digital Transformation of Comerica's Retail Bank division where I helped Comerica team adopt and implement a vendor solution.
 I worked on architecting, designing & developing the cloud native solution for the app.
 I also automated the challenging deployment process.